john-bradshaw/john-bradshaw/README.md

 [Electro](https://github.com/john-bradshaw/electro) is code for our paper ["A Generative Model For Electron Paths"](https://openreview.net/forum?id=r1x4BnCqKX).
 [GPDNN](https://gist.github.com/john-bradshaw/e6784db56f8ae2cf13bb51eec51e9057) (and [here](https://gist.github.com/john-bradshaw/11bbf17dbca013d9fc3886a7bfe46840)) is a gist demonstrating some of the key concepts of our paper ["Adversarial Examples, Uncertainty, and Transfer Testing Robustness in Gaussian Process Hybrid Deep Networks"](https://arxiv.org/abs/1707.02476).

-## 🎓 Teaching
-[ML for Molecules](https://github.com/john-bradshaw/ml-in-bioinformatics-summer-school-2020) is a notebook I wrote for a tutorial at the [Summer school for Machine Learning in Bioinformatics, Moscow, 2020](https://cs.hse.ru/ssml/).

 ## 🧺 Misc
+[ML for Molecules](https://github.com/john-bradshaw/ml-in-bioinformatics-summer-school-2020) is a notebook I wrote for a tutorial about ML for molecules.
 [`GNN`](https://github.com/john-bradshaw/GNN) is a library for graph neural networks in PyTorch.
+[`kriggie`](https://github.com/john-bradshaw/kriggie) is a playground for exploring Gaussian processes.

 (Note some of this work has been done in collaboration or been heavily inspired by work elsewhere, which I have tried to highlight on the repos' READMEs).